⚡ Virtual Charging Station · Virtual ChargePoint · SaaS

 How do I connect SimIt to my CSMS?

 Pass your CSMS WebSocket URL when creating a station.
 SimIt opens the connection immediately, sends BootNotification, and begins periodic Heartbeats at the interval your CSMS specifies.
-Both unauthenticated and Basic-auth endpoints are supported, as well as WSS.
+Plain ws://, TLS wss://, and Basic Auth connections are all supported via the optional security field.

 My CSMS runs locally — how do I connect SimIt to it?

 SimIt connects out to your CSMS URL, so it must be publicly reachable.
-For local dev: ngrok (ngrok http 9000, free tier, random subdomain) or Cloudflare Tunnel (cloudflared tunnel --url http://localhost:9000, free, persistent subdomain, no rate limits).
+For local dev, expose your CSMS with ngrok (ngrok http <port>, free tier, random subdomain each run) or Cloudflare Tunnel (cloudflared tunnel --url http://localhost:<port>, free, persistent subdomain).
+Both give you a wss:// URL — use that as the CSMS endpoint when creating a station in SimIt.

 Simulating Charging Sessions